 There’s a sense in the book that NT2 was one of the milestones for unchecked hydropower development in the region that has little sign of slowing down.
 Is this a fair assessment?

 I think the process of planning and approving NT2 set up the whole financial system.
 The World Bank helped rewrite Laos law on the concession agreement for these types of large projects.
-The sector was already starting to emerge, so I can’t put it all on the World Bank and the Asian Development Bank, but they were both involved and I think do bare a certain amount of responsibility.
+The sector was already starting to emerge, so I can’t put it all on the World Bank and the Asian Development Bank, but they were both involved and I think do bear a certain amount of responsibility.

 You attended the World Bank AGM last month.
 Based on the Xe-Pian Xe-Namnoy dam collapse do you feel there’s some momentum to counter hydropower?
 Is the World Bank listening and taking these factors into consideration when deciding on future projects?